dvidelabs/poly.shell/README.md

 never be changed by modifying a site, and sites added simultaneously will have separate copies.

+`merge` : an optional merge function that is applied if a config object already exists.
+The default is to use the _.extend function from the underscore library. `merge` has the form `merge(x, y)` where `x` is the existing object that must be updated in-place, and `y` is the new config object given as argument to `sites.add`.

 A configuration object always has a property named 'name' which is identical to the site name.
-It cannot be overridden, but it can be changed after calling `sites.get()`.
+It cannot be overridden, but it can be changed for "personal" use without ill-effects after calling `sites.get()`.

     sites = require('ploy').sites();